sveltejs/kit/.changeset/thirty-frogs-mix.md

 '@sveltejs/kit': patch
 ---

-Make JSONValue compatible with objects that have a toJSON method
+Allow `EndpointOutput` response body objects to have a `toJSON` property